beauhodes/beauhodes.github.io/_posts/2022-04-24-metaversethesis.md

 Of course, it’s possible to store user data off-chain using something like Ceramic and then to simply store references on-chain.
 Some ZK-rollups will, depending on the model, implement a similar process by using off-chain data availability.
 Regardless of how the data model is set up, more interactive crypto games will require:<br/>
 **(a)**	Off-chain components to handle more complex logic in a trustworthy/fair manner.
 This may look like a decentralized network of servers capable of scaling to demand, combined with verifiable proofs and cheat-checking logic to help ensure the game is executing as intended and the players are playing fair.
 It may look different as well.
 A caveat here is that my lack of experience in networking means that I am unsure exactly how far the jump is from current decentralized compute platforms (like Akash) to being able to run entire multiplayer games, and verify their execution, on a decentralized network.
 On the surface, it seems rather large.<br/>
-**(b)**	Oracles or another form of “relay network” to effectively pass this “outcome data” to wherever it needs to go.
+**(b)**	Oracles or another form of “relay network” to effectively pass the off-chain “outcome data” to wherever it needs to go.

 <br/>
 <p align="center">